FA-Minify/gulp-fa-minify/README.md

 The `all.js` or `all.min.js` files can lead to a bundle size increase of ~900kb.
 Only including the needed Icons can lead to a massive size reduction and performance increase.

-Example: Use it as a normal gulp plugin in your workflow:
+Use it as a normal gulp plugin in your workflow:
 ```javascript
   const usedIcons = {
     fal: [],